Marykkundoru Kunjaadu: Soundtrack

 The soundtrack of the film was released on 20 December 2010.
 It had music scored by composers Berny-Ignatius".
 Lyrics were provided by Anil Panachooran.
 There was no special launch for the audio release and the music were given straight through the audio sellers.

 Release

 The film was released on 25 December 2010.

 Critical reception

 The Rediff critic rated the film 3 stars out of 5.
-Leading actor Dileep's and Biju Menon's performance was praised, and the credit was to be equally shared by the writer-director team.
-The film works well.
+Lead actors, Dileep's and Biju Menon's, performances were praised, and the credit was equally shared by the writer-director team.
+The film worked well.

 Box office

 The film went on to become commercial success, which completed 150 days in theatres and eventually became the second highest grossing Malayalam film of 2010 behind Pokkiri Raja.